Quenched and Annealed CLTs for the one-periodic Aztec diamond in random environment: Introduction

+where $a, b \in (0, 1)$ are fixed.
+Then, the annealed fluctuations of the height function occur on scale $M$ and are described by the Gaussian Free Field and an independent Poisson component. \end{theorem}

-The organization of this note is as follows: In Section \ref{S2} we give some preliminary material, related to interlacing signatures, Schur measures, and their well-known connection to the one-periodic Aztec diamond.
+The organization of this paper is as follows: In Section \ref{S2} we give some preliminary material, related to interlacing signatures, Schur measures, and their well-known connection to the one-periodic Aztec diamond.
 Before we prove the quenched CLT (Theorem \ref{NMNm}), we first focus on the extension of the annealed version, and develop a common framework of arguments that jointly prove both versions.
 In Section \ref{S3}, we present some technical lemmas for Schur measures with deterministic parameters, that will be useful for studying the model with random edge weights.
 In Theorem \ref{LLN!} of this section, we prove the Law of Large Numbers for the height function (along a given one-dimensional slice) of the model with CLT appropriate edge weights.
 The limit shape obtained here generalizes the analogous result of {\cite{B52}}.
 In Section \ref{LLL}, we study the annealed global fluctuations of the height function at one level, for the model with CLT appropriate edge weights of two types.
 We show that the fluctuations converge to a Gaussian vector (see Theorems \ref{normal1!}, \ref{normal2!}) with covariance structure determined by the type of edge weights.
 In Section \ref{S5}, we focus on the multi-level analogues of Theorems \ref{normal1!}, \ref{normal2!}.
-We also consider specific examples (see Examples \ref{ex21}, \ref{ex22}, \ref{ex24}), where we analyze the annealed fluctuations.
+We consider specific examples (see Examples \ref{ex21}, \ref{ex22}, \ref{ex24}), where we analyze the annealed fluctuations.
+Moreover, we introduce and study examples of one-periodic random edge weights that lead to non-Gaussian annealed height fluctuations (see Theorem \ref{PoissonCLT}).
 Finally, Section \ref{S6} is devoted to the quenched CLT for the height function at several levels (see Theorem \ref{NMNm}).